-I politely smiled hello, and handed her a card.
+I smiled hello, and handed her a card.

-The sunlight came through the window and illuminated a branch.
-It's leaf held a bud which would one day bloom to grow into the fruit that norishes more than just the soul.
+Sunlight came through the window and illuminated one of the branches.
+It's leaf held a bud, which would one day bloom to grow into the fruit that norishes more than a soul.

-She hugged me goodbye, and I began to cry.
+She hugged me goodbye, I walked away and I began to cry.

 The gift of the lemon tree has so much signaficance to see.